johanesalxd/sheets-pyspark/README.md

 3. Read data from multiple Google Sheets into Spark DataFrames.
 4. Perform SQL queries and analysis on the data.

+### Airflow Demo

+The `airflow-demo/` directory contains a complete demonstration of scheduling notebook execution using Cloud Composer (Airflow).
+This provides a GCP equivalent to Databricks' `DatabricksSubmitRunOperator`.

+See [airflow-demo/README.md](airflow-demo/README.md) for detailed setup and usage instructions.

 ### Utility Scripts

 The `utils/` directory contains helper scripts:

-*   `test_gspread_access.py`: A simple script to verify that your `drive-api.json` credentials are correct and can access the Google Sheets API.
+*   `test_gspread_access.py`: Verifies `drive-api.json` credentials and Google Sheets API access.
-*   `seed_gsheets.py`: A script to populate the target Google Sheets with the sample data from the `sample_data/` directory.
+*   `seed_gsheets.py`: Populates Google Sheets with sample data from `sample_data/` directory.